davidmn/davidmn.org/content/posts/ghost-to-hugo.md

 As per my previous post, I destroyed my Ghost installation.
 Nginx was shafted, networking in general was shafted, node was shafted.
 It was a mess.
 So I gave up and decided to go with a nice static site.
 Just like I always should have.

 I managed to fix the networking enough to SSH into it.
-Form their I dumped the mysql database into a file using a little bash
+From their I dumped the mysql database into a file using a little bash

 ``` bash
 mysqldump -u root -p ghost_production > ~/mysqldump